 When writing a hypothesis sentence, it is important to remember this.
 The things you are studying must be measurable.
 These are called variables.
 That means, we have to be able to count or somehow quantify the variables we are trying to connect.

 There are many ways to write a hypothesis.
 I am showing you just one sentence pattern.
 But, I like this hypothesis sentence pattern because it is easy for students to understand and use.

 This video shows the history of Earth.
 200 years of change in 4 minutes.
 A unique presentation that will help build your vocabulary and listening skills.
 The video also shows you how to tell a great story with hypothesis sentences.

 Watch the video and write your answers for these questions.

 - What is the variable for each axis on the graph?

 - How is each variable counted or measured?

-- Can you write at least three hypothesis sentences using the data from the video?
+- Can you write one or hypothesis sentences using the data from the video?

 - Write a paragraph or more to explain the cause and effect relationship in the hypothesis.

 If you teach writing in an EFL classroom, why not buy a useful resource, Teach Essential Writing Skills.
 Transform the quality of EFL student writing by focusing on four essential skills.
 Click here for details about the ebook that should be part of every writing teacher’s resource library.